borbware/unity-basics-course/Week1.md

 * releasing first commercial game EMUUROM this year
 ## About this course

-* We will make multiple video games with Unity
+* Everyone will create multiple video games with Unity
-* Course is separated into three stages
+* Course is separated into three four-week stages
 * [Stages](Stages.md)
 * [Stage 1](Stage1.md)
     * Learn the basics of Unity & game programming